uf2020/ccxt/Manual.md

 1. Turn `market.verbose = true` to get more detail about it.
 2. Check you API credentials.
 Try a fresh new keypair if possible.
-3. Read the [API docs for your exchange](https://github.com/kroitor/ccxt/wiki/Exchange-Markets) and compare your verbose output to the docs.
+3. Read the [docs for your exchange](https://github.com/kroitor/ccxt/wiki/Exchange-Markets) and compare your verbose output to the docs.
 4. Check your nonce.
 If you used your API keys with other software, you most likely should [override your nonce function](#overriding-the-nonce) to match your previous nonce value.
 A nonce usually can be easily reset by generating a new unused keypair.
 5. Check your connectivity with the market, by accessing it with your browser.
 6. Check your connection with the market through a proxy.
 Read the [Proxy](https://github.com/kroitor/ccxt/wiki/Install#proxy) section for more details.